tiarnanor/Vibe-Coding-Project/GenAI-VisualStudio/memo.md

 ## What I Learned About Building with Generative AI

 The biggest surprise in this project was how often AI was *almost* correct but still wrong in subtle ways.
-Many issues—such as environment configuration, API authentication, or chart rendering, required careful human inspection that AI could not reliably perform on its own.
+Many issues, such as environment configuration, API authentication, or chart rendering, required careful human inspection that AI could not reliably perform on its own.

 One major lesson I would teach another founder is this: **AI works best when constrained by clear boundaries and paired with strong human judgment**.
 The most successful moments in this project came when AI was used for narrow, well-defined tasks rather than open-ended problem solving.